Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: SGWB from BPASS Galactic binary populations

-The Binary Population and Spectral Synthesis (BPASS\footnote{\url{http://bpass.auckland.ac.nz} or \url{http://warwick.ac.uk/bpass}}) code comprises a suite of computational tools designed to model the intricate evolution of interacting binary star systems.
+The BPASS code comprises a suite of computational tools designed to model the intricate evolution of interacting binary star systems.
 These tools are harnessed to create synthetic stellar populations, enabling diverse predictions, including spectral energy distributions for individual stars, total stellar populations, electromagnetic and gravitational transients, and more \citep[see][and references therein]{2017PASA...34...58E, 2018MNRAS.479...75S, 2022MNRAS.514.1315B}.
 The underlying stellar evolution models encompass fundamental physical processes such as mass transfer (MT), stellar winds, and supernova explosions.
 We use the same code as our recent work in \citet{2024arXiv240520484T} to simulate the Galactic binary populations used in this study.

 What sets BPASS apart is its distinctive approach to evolving stellar models with a tailored version of the Cambridge STARS code first described in \citet{2008MNRAS.384.1109E}, while the Cambridge STARS code was first presented in \citet{eggleton1971}.
 This approach provides a detailed representation of how stellar structures respond to binary interactions.
 Consequently, our models exhibit more stable mass transfer dynamics than the assumptions made in other population synthesis codes \citep[such as][and references within]{2023MNRAS.520.5724B} and compared to other binary population synthesis codes \citep[such as][]{2024arXiv240520484T}.
 BPASS has undergone extensive testing against a wide array of observational data, and this testing continues to expand.
 For instance, take the study by \citet{2023ApJ...943L..12K}, which delves into the influence of binary interactions on the chemical enrichment of galaxies, hence testing the evidence of how chemistry changes with the binary evolution.